ChanYvonne/cs4300sp2020-wes229-tsc82-klx2-as2568-yc686-proto1/README.md

 # CS 4300 - Find the Pea to Your Podcast Prototype 1
+A podcast recommendation web platfrom that uses various similarity measurements, a Postgreql database, and scraped online review data to recommend podcasts based on a user-inputted podcast.

+The fully deployed application can be viewed on [as a Heroku app](http://pea-podcast.herokuapp.com/).

-This is the forked version of the full Flask App of our CS 4300: Language and Information Project.
-This is prototype 1 and the deployed version can be found at [this heroku app](http://pea-podcast-proto1.herokuapp.com/).
+This repository is the forked version of the full Flask App of our CS 4300: Language and Information Project.
+This is prototype 1 and the deployed version can be found at [this Heroku app](http://pea-podcast-proto1.herokuapp.com/).
 Below are the instructions from course instructors to set up the basic foundation of a Flask App and Postgres database integrations.

 # CS4300 - Flask Template
 This Flask app template is intended to get you started with your project and launch it on Heroku, and assumes no prior experience with web development (but some patience).